Last Updated on January 5, 2022 by Anne-Marie

-- Place tofu in food processor and whip until smooth, scraping down sides of the bowl as needed.
+- Place the tofu in a food processor and whip until smooth, scraping down the sides of the bowl as needed.

-- Melt chocolate and 1/4 cup of dark agave nectar in a double boiler or in a small sauce pan or pot over very low heat.
-You’ll find that the chocolate and agave, once completely melted, will set up and be the consistency of chocolate frosting.
+- Melt the chocolate with 1/4 cup of dark agave nectar in a double boiler or in a small saucepan over very low heat.
+The melted chocolate and agave set up to have the consistency of chocolate frosting.

 - Remove the chocolate from the heat and add it to the tofu mixture.
 Process until blended and smooth.
-You’ll need to scrape down the bowl to make sure there are no white tofu streaks in your chocolate mousse recipe.
+Scrape down the bowl to make sure there are no white tofu streaks in your chocolate mixture.

-- Transfer mousse to serving glasses.
-If served immediately the mousse will be room temperature and fluffy.
-Or if you refrigerate to cool, the vegan chocolate mousse will set up and be the consistency of cheesecake.
-Either way is delicious and satisfying.
+- Immediately transfer mousse to serving glasses.
+If served immediately the mousse will be at room temperature and fluffy.
+If you refrigerate the chocolate mousse, it is the consistency of cheesecake.
+Either way, the final product is delicious and satisfying.